18 Conservation of Momentum: Momentum Equation

 .
 By convention, the direction of

-is usually vertically upward, so the minus sign here indicates that gravity is directed downward.
+is usually vertically upward, so the minus sign indicates that gravity is directed downward.

 Viscous Forces

 If the flow is viscous, and all fluids are viscous to a lesser or greater degree, then the viscous shear stresses that arise over the control surface will exert a surface force.
-These forces will depend not only on the fluid’s viscosity but also on the velocity gradients in the flow, making evaluating such forces potentially difficult.
-Therefore, at least for now, the viscous effects can be recognized but not evaluated per se.
+These forces will depend on the fluid’s viscosity and the velocity gradients in the flow, making evaluating such forces potentially difficult.
+Herefore, at least for now, the viscous effects can be recognized but not evaluated per se.
 The total viscous force on the flow as it passes through the control volume will be given by

 (4)